 - Extension Source Code (required): Specify the extension code here.
-To get the code, contact our Support team.
+If Extensions are part of your plan, contact our Support team to get the code for the extension.
 The support team will provide you with the source code (src file).
 Copy the code from the index.html file located in the root folder and paste it in the Extension source code field.

 In the downloaded code inside the source folder, there's a cloudinary-widget HTML file.
 Upload this file as an asset in Contentstack as discussed here.
 After uploading the file, you'll get a URL in the asset details section, make note of this URL.

 - Config Parameter (required): Enter the following configuration details as the extension's config parameter: